mudora23/siweb-java-client/README.md

 ### Current Status
 - **Finished two sprints:**
     1. Initial Server-side coding and server-side setup.
-    2. Implements the first round of features according to our [Schedule](#Schedule) above.
+    2. Implemented the first round of features.
 - **Overall process:**
     - 35% done (updated on 2023-04-16)

 ### Future Plan
-- Launches the beta version of SIWeb+ in Q3 2023 according to our [Schedule](#Schedule) above.
+- Launches the beta version of SIWeb+ in Q4 2023 according to our [Schedule](#Schedule) above.
-- Advertizing plan starts Q4 2023.
+- Advertizing plan starts Q1 2024.

 ## Demo
 - Demonstration video: https://youtu.be/Dg64YjcQk2M (updated on 2023-04-16)